 Rita and Robert Homer Bryant Memorial Scholarship

 Mrs. Frances Bryant Edens of Corsicana, Texas, established a memorial fund in memory of her parents, Rita and Robert Homer Bryant.
 Robert, a 1915 College of Medicine graduate, joined the Army during World War I and was stationed in France.
 His surgical team operated much like a MASH unit.
 Dr. Bryant was impressed by the successful treatment of physical wounds but distressed by the lack of understanding of mental illness.
 Thereafter, Dr. Bryant and his wife made psychiatry their life work.
 Dr. Bryant retired from the Little Rock Medical Division of the Veterans Affairs Regional Office in 1958.
 The scholarship is awarded annually to an entering first-year student on the basis of remarkable achievement both inside and outside the classroom.
-The inaugural award was presented in 1988 to Belinda Shirkey of Lonoke at the first scholarship banquet hosted by the College of Medicine.
+The inaugural award was presented in 1988 at the first scholarship banquet hosted by the College of Medicine.

 Buchanan Key Scholarship